-The Candi Shiva Mahadeva temple, dedicated to Shiva, is not only the larges of the temples of Prambanan but also the finest.
-The main spire is incredibly 47 m high and it`s rocks are beautifully carved.
+The Candi Shiva Mahadeva temple, dedicated to Shiva, is not only the largest of the temples of Prambanan but also the finest.
+The main spire is incredibly 47 m high and its stones are beautifully carved.

-The Shiva temple contains five chambers, four small chambers in every cardinal direction and one bigger main chamber in central part of the temple.
+The Shiva temple contains five chambers, four small chambers in every cardinal direction, and one bigger main chamber in the central part of the temple.

-It`s base is decorated with small lions flanked by kalpatura (trees of heaven), as well as stylised half-human and half-bird kinnara (heavenly beings).
+Its base is decorated with small lions flanked by kalpatura (trees of heaven), as well as stylized half-human and half-bird kinnara (heavenly beings).
 Aren`t they beautiful?

 As we walked further up into the temple, vibrant scenes from the story of Ramayana are carved onto the inner wall of the gallery encircling the temple.
 Our guide told us the main parts of the story, how Lord Rama`s wife Sita is abducted and how the monkey god (Hanuman) and the white-monkey general (Sugriwa) find her and set her free.

-You can watch a movie of the Ramayana story here.
+You can watch a movie about the Ramayana story here.